-Upon arrival in stunning Sri Lanka, a 15-minute airport transfer will bring you to the luxurious Wallawwa boutique hotel, allowing you to acclimatize, and earn much needed rest after a long flight.
+Upon arrival in stunning Sri Lanka, a 15-minute airport transfer will bring you to nearby Kotugoda, where you will find your charming colonial-style bungalow at The Wallawwa.
 After settling in, explore the Muthurajawela Wetlands, which houses the Negombo lagoon.
 The wetland is inundated with seawater during high tide, which, over thousands of years, has created a brackish, integrated coastal ecosystem that is biologically-diverse and very much alive.
 A variety of mangroves and other types of flora, including medicinal plants; numerous types of birds, butterflies and fish, some of which are endemic, are found in this habitat.

 Wake up to a healthy breakfast, and take an easy day to get your bearings and take in the surroundings.
 Wander through private gardens where crocodiles, monitor lizards, and Sri Lanka’s largest snake – the Python, are common, so keep your eyes peeled!
 Enjoy the luxuries the hotel has to offer.

 Located in 3.5 hours away in the North Central province of Sri Lanka, Sigiriya is home to UNESCO World Heritage Sites and amazing wild adventures.
-Vil Uyana hotel will be your home for the next three nights.
 Climb up to the ancient monastery of Ritigala en-route to UNESCO’s Sigiriya Rock Fortress.
 Absorb the culture and stories behind the great Hindu of Ramayana, while embracing the beauty of the royal garden views that surround.
 Caves with Christian inscriptions can also be found along the way, and for all bird lovers, look out for the hawking of the Shaheen Falcon: a resident near the Sigiriya rock.

 Explore the wonders of the animal kingdom on a journey through Ritigala Nature Reserve and Sanctuary.
 The most commonly-seen birds include Orange-Headed Thrush, Purple Sunbird, Stork-Billed Kingfisher, Asian Paradise Flycatcher, White-Rumped Shama and Shahin Falcon.
 Closer to the Sigiriya Moat exists the rare Blue-eared Kingfisher.
 You can also get a chance to see all three types of primates, including the Toque Monkey, Purple-Faced Leaf Monkey and the cheeky Grey Langur.